Suing a City, County, or State for Injury: Special Rules

 If you want to sue a local government for an injury, you'll need to follow a rigid set of rules, and you may be limited in terms of when and how much you may recover.

-A city, town, county, or state government can be held responsible when it causes injuries, just as any normal person or business can be held liable.
-However, unlike normal personal injury lawsuits, there are rigid steps to follow and deadlines to meet for an injury claim against the government.
-Failure to follow these steps or meet a time deadline can sink your injury claim.
-Here are the main differences and rules you'll need to watch out for.
+A city, town, county, or state government can be held responsible when it causes injuries, just as any regular person or business could be held liable.
+However, unlike regular personal injury lawsuits, you must follow certain steps and meet deadlines for an injury claim against the government.

 Shorter Time Limits

-In ordinary cases, you need to worry about the statute of limitations for a personal injury lawsuit.
+In ordinary cases, you must worry about the statute of limitations for a personal injury lawsuit.
 The statute of limitations is a legal term that describes the period of time in which you must file a lawsuit or bring an injury claim after your injuries.
-This period of time typically ranges anywhere from one to six years.
+This period typically ranges anywhere from one to six years.

 Notice Requirements

-In most states, you cannot simply file a lawsuit in court against the government.
+In most states, you can't simply file a lawsuit in court against the government.
 Instead, you need to provide a "Notice of Claim" to the government.
-If you do not follow notice of claim guidelines, your lawsuit will be dismissed by the court.
-You must ensure that the Notice of Claim complies with laws of the applicable jurisdiction.
+If you don't follow the notice of claim guidelines, the court will dismiss your lawsuit.
+You must ensure that the Notice of Claim complies with the laws of the applicable jurisdiction.

 Format of the Notice of Claim.
 In most jurisdictions, the Notice of Claim must be addressed to each person or entity that caused your injuries.
-The Notice of Claim is not filed with the court, but must be mailed (often by certified mail) to each government employee or entity.
+The Notice of Claim isn't filed with the court but must be mailed (often by certified mail) to each government employee or entity.
 The notice may also need to be mailed to a single government agency that receives all Notice of Claim forms.
-In Florida, every Notice of Claim must be mailed to the Florida Department of Financial Services.
+Every Notice of Claim in Florida must be mailed to the Florida Department of Financial Services.

-There is specific information that must be included in the notice.
+Specific information must be included in the notice.
 For example, in Pennsylvania, the notice must have the name and address of the injured person, the date, location, and hour of the accident, and the name and address of medical care providers.
-See this sample claim to get an idea of what it might look like, or see Making an Injury Claim Against the Government for an overview.

-The Government May Be Immune From Your Injury Claims
+The Government Might Be Immune From Your Injury Claims

 The government is immune from certain injury claims.
-While this immunity is less broad than in the past, the government is still immune from many injury claims.
-Again, this immunity (often referred to as "Sovereign Immunity") varies from state to state.
-Let's take a look at the government immunity laws of two states.
+While this immunity is less broad than before, the government is still immune from many injury claims.
+Again, this immunity (often called "Sovereign Immunity") varies from state to state.

-In Illinois, there are several governmental immunities related to negligence claims.
-Under Illinois Law, the government is immune from lawsuit for negligence for:
+For example, in Illinois, several governmental immunities are related to negligence claims.
+Under Illinois Law, the government is immune from lawsuits for negligence for:

 • failure to supervise activity on public property